Informfully/Informfully.github.io/docs/development.md

 ```
 Make sure that you are specifying the same port that you are using in the [React Native App](https://github.com/Informfully/Platform/blob/main/frontend/App.js).
 If you want to access the server from within your network, replace `--port 3008` with `--port <YOUR_LOCAL_IP_ADDRESS>:3008`.
-The back end is now running and the administration website is accessible via `localhost:3008`.
+The back end is now running, and the administration website is accessible via `localhost:3008`.

 ::: info

 In terms of database setup, you can connect to the database through `mongodb://localhost:3009/` if your Meteor server is running on port 3008.
 If the user collection in the database is empty when starting up, a new user with Maintainer role is automatically created by the [genesis.js` script `Genesis script located here](https://github.com/Informfully/Platform/blob/main/backend/server/genesis.js).
-In this documentation, we adhere to the naming convention used by MongoDB.
-Tables are referred to as collections, and tuples are referred to as documents.
+In this documentation, we adhere to MongoDB's naming convention.
+Tables are collections, and tuples are documents.
 There is no need for you to create a document collection, as MongoDB will automatically create one when you insert the first document into a collection that does not yet exist.

 :::